c6o/docs/content/guides/firstapp.md

 }
 ```

-#### `createApply.ts`
+##### `createApply.ts`

-The `createApplyMixin` is where the action happens.
-Here the  provisioner installs the Kubernetes resources for your application.
+Next, we'll make a `createApplyMixin`, which is where the real action happens.
+Here the  provisioner installs the Kubernetes Resources for the Application.

-The method first calls the base class `ensureServiceNamespacesExist()` provided with the [provisioner base class](/reference/provisioners.md)  to ensure the target namespace exists and create it if needed.
+The method first calls the base class `ensureServiceNamespacesExist()` provided with the [provisioner base class](/reference/provisioners.md)  to ensure the target namespace exists, or create it if needed.

 It then uses `ensureNodeRedIsInstalled()`.
-This method uses the  [kubeclient library](/reference/kubeclient.md) to install the Kubernetes resoures with the template values filled in.
+This method uses the  [kubeclient library](/reference/kubeclient.md) to install the Kubernetes Resoures using the Resource Templates with the templated values filled in, and applying them to the Kubernetes cluster.

-The kubeclient is key to making provisioners easy to write since it provides simple CRUD abstractions for interacting with the cluster either interactively or in a batch mode using a fluid interface as shown.
+The `kubeclient` is key to making provisioners easy to write since it provides simple CRUD abstractions for interacting with the cluster either interactively or in a batch mode using a fluid interface as shown.

 Finally, the method calls `ensureNodeRedIsRunning()` to wait for the cluster to successfully launch a Node-RED pod.
 Once a Node-RED pod is running, we can assume its available to CodeZero users.